LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 {: .notice}
 Proactive Messaging is currently available as part of an early adopter program.
 To join this program, please fill out [this form](https://forms.gle/wDBkzsCtT4CCQMFR9).

+## Permissions
+The LiveEngage administrator and campaign manager profile inherit Proactive administrator permissions, once the account has been enabled by a LivePerson Admin (assuming the brand has Twilio and Whatsapp).

 ## Login and access
 Brands can access the Proactive Messaging tool from within LiveEngage via the Quick App Launch.